 While the declining total number of med device recalls is a good thing, experts warn of future challenges in the development of safe, secure, and reliable medical devices:

 “One thing that we are keeping our eyes on in the medical device industry is the impact of the Internet of Things (IoT).
 As more medical devices and equipment become increasingly software based and network connected, these devices have also become vulnerable to hacking and security threats, creating potential health and privacy risks for patients” says Kevin Pollack, vice president at Stericycle ExpertSOLUTIONS in an article published on MDDIOnline.
 As a possible solution, he urges medical device developers to find adequate ways of tracking and reporting data.

 Having been awarded a TÜV “Trusted Tool” certification recently, and being successfully used by safety-critical companies worldwide, codeBeamer’s pedigree in the development of compliant safety-critical devices is excellent.
 The powerful features of codeBeamer ALM around process control and documentation, along with TÜV’s reassurance that our ALM platform is fit for use for developing ISO 26262 and IEC 61508-compliant products, make it a go-to solution for developers of automotive and medical products.

-To learn more about how codeBeamer could simplify your tool verification processes, join our webinar on 12 Oct:
+To learn more about how codeBeamer could simplify your tool verification processes, watch our webinar recording: